elsinha/frontend-nanodegree-arcade-game/README.md

 ## Getting started

-To get started download the game [here] (https://github.com/elsinha/frontend-nanodegree-arcade-game.git).
+To get started download the game here: [Arcade Game](https://github.com/elsinha/frontend-nanodegree-arcade-game.git) .
 Once you have have downloaded double click on the html file and you can play the game!
 * Using the arrow buttons the player can go up, down, left and right.
 * If player makes it to the water, the player wins.